Fractures from Car Accidents

 Clavicle Fractures

 Clavicle fractures are a common result of the force exerted during a car accident.
 This bone, running horizontally between the top of the breastbone and the shoulder blade, is prone to breaking when subjected to the intense stress of collision impacts.
-Such fractures can manifest in a variety of severities, ranging from a simple crack that might heal with time and minimal treatment, to complex breaks requiring surgical intervention for proper healing.
+Such fractures can manifest in various severities, ranging from a simple crack that might heal with time and minimal treatment to complex breaks requiring surgical intervention for proper healing.
 Symptoms of a broken clavicle include noticeable swelling, tenderness, and a sagging shoulder on the side of the affected bone.
-In some cases, the broken ends of the bone may even protrude through the skin, a condition that necessitates immediate medical attention.
+In some cases, the broken ends of the bone may even protrude through the skin, necessitating immediate medical attention.

 Arm Fractures